ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

     /// @param verifying is the  EOA address that wants to validate the SBT issued to it by the KYC.
     /// @param SBTID is the Id of the SBT that user is the claimer.
-    /// @return true if the assertion is valid, else false function ifVerified(address verifying, uint256 SBFID) external view returns (bool);
+    /// @return true if the assertion is valid, else false /**
+    example ifVerified(0xfoo, 1) --> true will mean that 0xfoo is the holder of the SBF identity token defined by tokenId of the given collection.
+    */
+    function ifVerified(address verifying, uint256 SBFID) external view returns (bool);

+    /// @notice getter function to fetch the onchain identification logic for the given identity holder.
+    /// @dev it MUST not be defined for address(0).
+    /// @param SBTID is the Id of the SBT that user is the claimer.
+    /// @return the struct array of all the descriptions of condition metadata that is defined by the administrator.
+    /**
+    ex: standardRequirement(1) --> {
+    { "title":"DepositRequirement",
+        "type": "number",
+        "description": "defines the minimum deposit in USDC for the investor along with the credit score", },
+       "logic": "and",
+    "values":{"30000", "5"}
+}
+Defines the condition encoded for the identity index 1, defining the identity condition that holder must have 30000 USDC along with credit score of  atleast 5.
+    */
     function standardRequirement(uint256 SBFID) external view returns (Requirement[] memory);

+    // setter functions
+    /// @notice function for setting the requirement logic (defined by Requirements metadata) details for the given identity token defined by SBTID.
+    /// @dev it should only be called by the admin address.
+    /// @param SBFID is the Id of the SBT based identity certificate for which admin wants to define the Requirements.
+    /// @param `requirements` is the struct array of all the descriptions of condition metadata that is defined by the administrator. check metadata section for more information.

+/**

+example: changeStandardRequirement(1, { "title":"DepositRequirement",
+        "type": "number",
+        "description": "defines the minimum deposit in USDC for the investor along with the credit score", },
+       "logic": "and",
+    "values":{"30000", "5"}
+});

+will correspond to the the functionality that admin needs to adjust the standard requirement for the identification SBT with tokenId = 1, based on the conditions described in the Requirements array struct details.
+*/

     function changeStandardRequirement(uint256 SBFID, Requirement[] memory requirements) external returns (bool);

+    /// @notice function which uses the ZKProof protocol in order to validate the identity based on the given
+    /// @dev it should only be called by the admin address.
+    /// @param SBFID is the Id of the SBT based identity certificate for which admin wants to define the Requirements.
+    /// @param certifying is the address that needs to be proven as the owner of the SBT defined by the tokenID.
-    function certify(address certifying, uint256 SBFID) external returns (bool);
+    /// @param `requirements` is the struct array of all the descriptions of condition metadata that is defined by the administrator. check metadata section for more information. function certify(address certifying, uint256 SBFID) external returns (bool);

+    /// @notice function which uses the ZKProof protocol in order to validate the identity based on the given
+    /// @dev it should only be called by the admin address.
+    /// @param SBFID is the Id of the SBT based identity certificate for which admin wants to define the Requirements.
+    /// @param certifying is the address that needs to be proven as the owner of the SBT defined by the tokenID.
+    /// @param `requirements` is the struct array of all the descriptions of condition metadata that is defined by the administrator. check metadata section for more information.

     function revoke(address certifying, uint256 SBFID) external returns (bool);
 ```